4 / 5 Stars

 U.S. News evaluated 50 Inflation-Protected Bond Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks maximum real return, consistent with prudent investment management.
-The fund normally invests at least 80% of net assets in inflation-indexed bonds of varying maturities issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations.
+The fund invests at least 80% of net assets in inflation-indexed bonds of varying maturities issued by the U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations.
 Assets not invested in inflation-indexed bonds may be invested in other types of Fixed Income Instruments.
-It may invest up to 20% of its total assets in junk bonds rated B or higher by Moody's, or equivalently rated by S&P or Fitch, or, if unrated, determined by PIMCO to be of comparable quality.
+It invests primarily in investment grade securities, but may invest up to 20% of its total assets in junk bonds rated B or higher by Moody's, or equivalently rated by S&P or Fitch, or, if unrated, determined by PIMCO to be of comparable quality.
 The fund is non-diversified.

 Fees are Low compared to funds in the same category.